 When I graduated from art school, I needed to make money, not art.
 Over a decade later, I started painting again to ease my anxiety and depression.
 When I wanted to sell my art, I didn’t know where to start.
 I lacked focus and confidence.
-I asked other artists for help but they were often competitive, jealous, or snobby.
+I asked other artists for help but too often they were competitive, jealous, or snobby.

 With Wayne Thiebaud’s recommendation, I finally gained representation with a “prestigious” gallery, Solomon Dubnick.
 Although the gallery didn’t own my art, they took over 50% in sales commissions, and they discounted my art.
 The gallery wouldn’t allow me to display my prices on my website and I could not sell my art myself unless I paid them a full commission.
 The gallery owner demanded that I gain her permission before seeking additional representation and she refused to provide my collectors’ contact information.

-The art establishment’s onerous practices motivated me to study marketing, but I found the subject hard to relate to as an artist.
+The art establishment’s stifling business practices motivated me to study marketing, but I found it hard to relate to as an artist.
 Then I realized that conventional marketing plans are designed to sell goods or services; but an artist’s product is emotion.
 I noticed that my collectors wanted to know me and the inspiration for my art, not my representatives.
 I asked collectors for introductions to their friends and family, and I started selling over 80% more art and keeping 100% of my money.
 It was freeing not to have to compete with other artists.

 Watching my co-worker Angela struggle with stage-four breast cancer made me realize that I needed to stop dreaming of becoming a successful artist and start planning.
 In 2005, I quit my job working for a manager whose colleagues had nicknamed him “Snotty Scotty,” and I moved to the San Francisco coast.
 Then I fired my representatives, yet I sold $103,246 of my art during my first year as a full-time unknown artist with no connections or support.
 I received national press attention, and artists from around the world began asking for my help.